marcusoftnet/marcusoftnet.github.io/_posts/2011-11-02-specflowassistdynamicmaxing-out-with.md

 ### SpecFlow and Simple.Data

-First you should check out Darren Cauthons <a href="http://darrencauthon.posterous.com/61641417" target="_blank">post</a> on using SpecFlow and simple data together.
+First you should check out Darren Cauthon's <a href="http://darrencauthon.posterous.com/61641417" target="_blank">post</a> on using SpecFlow and simple data together.
 It shows the great use of a lightweight, simple data access framework in SpecFlow.

 As I said in my earlier post test data management is something that you often have to handle in your scenarios. `Simple.Data` is more than up to the job.

 ### SpecFlow.Assist.Dynamic and Simple.Data

-So I thought I’ll take Darrens example from the post and rewrite it using SpecFlow.Assist.Dynamic.
+So I thought I’ll take Darren's example from the post and rewrite it using SpecFlow.Assist.Dynamic.

 Here is the feature Darren is using, updated to be a bit more readable for a non-technical person (spaces in headers):